Quote

 , and receives back a token

-server then uses the state to put up a web page for the user to interact with the server via the API.token
+server then uses the state to put up a web page for the user to interact with the server via the API.

 I published the billstclair/elm-oauth-middleware in the public Elm repository.
 It works with Google, Facebook, GitHub, Gab Legacy, and likely any other proper implementation of the OAuth2 Authorization Code Grant Flow (but I only tested those four).
 It is running at https://xossbow.com/oath